Home » Method » Instant Pot » Instant Pot Chickpeas (No Soak Method + Soaked)

-Instant Pot Chickpeas – No draining, no-fuss, just fresh cooked chickpeas (aka garbanzo beans) using a pressure cooker in a matter of minutes with this quick and easy recipe!
+Instant Pot Chickpeas – No draining, no fuss, just fresh-cooked chickpeas (aka garbanzo beans) in a pressure cooker in a matter of minutes with this quick and easy recipe!

 head on view of freshly cooked instant pot chickpeas in a small bowl with items surrounding.